 Environmental precautions: Prevent further leakage or spillage if safe to do so.
 Avoid discharge into drains, water courses or onto the ground.

 7. Handling and storage

-Use personal protective equipment as required.
+Precautions for safe handling: Use personal protective equipment as required.
 Avoid contact with eyes, skin, and clothing.
 Avoid inhalation of dust.
 Wash thoroughly after handling.